Lakshmi-reddy9/pm_project/docs/project_management_plan.md

 **                       **

-1. I.Introduction:
+**I.Introduction**:

-# I.Starks Software is a software development and consulting Services Company that focuses on developing web applications for various clients.
+Starks Software is a software development and consulting Services Company that focuses on developing web applications for various clients.
 The company has currently acquired the PalMTouchStone project to develop a interactive website for NorthWest Missouri State University.
 PalMTouchStone is a online popquiz application where students can do the quiz on the flashcards.
 SQL as backend which helps people to understand more about Project Management and its Process.

-# III.Project Deliverables:
+**Project Deliverables** :

-# IV.Project Charter, project management plan, Requirements specifications, Scope Statement, Work Breakdown Structure, Gantt charts, Cost management plan, Stakeholder register, Quality Management plan , Resources management plan, Project organizational charts, Risk management plan, Project  **Procurement**  Management, Project  **Stakeholder**  Management and lessons learnt documentation.
+Project Charter, project management plan, Requirements specifications, Scope Statement, Work Breakdown Structure, Gantt charts, Cost management plan, Stakeholder register, Quality Management plan , Resources management plan, Project organizational charts, Risk management plan, Project  **Procurement**  Management, Project  **Stakeholder**  Management and lessons learnt documentation.
 Finally an end product to be delivered which is a working software based on requirement specifications and meeting functionality of the business.

 **Evolution of the SPMP** :